LiveView Server System Configuration

 When running LiveView fragments or applications in StreamBase Studio, Studio forces the location of the system data, overriding the system property discussed below, if it is configured in the project.
 The content that would otherwise go into the lv-systemdata directory is automatically redirected to src/main/resources.

-This makes the H2 database visible and easily incorporated into any source control system you are using to manage your LiveView project source files.
+This makes the SQLite database visible and easily incorporated into any source control system you are using to manage your LiveView project source files.
 This feature allows you to preserve any alert rules that were configured while the LiveView server was running in Studio.

 This redirection is performed in Studio independent of the setting of the system property described below.
-This allows you to configure the system property in advance for use when deploying this project with epadmin, but still run the same project in Studio and preserve the H2 database in source control.
+This allows you to configure the system property in advance for use when deploying this project with epadmin, but still run the same project in Studio and preserve the SQLite database in source control.

 Running on the Command Line